accio-sunshine/Rak8211/README.md

 # Rak8211
-Setup using RUI and nRFConnect
+Setup using RUI and nRFConnect/n
  A easier guide to follow